Salary Compensation: How To Calculate Lost Pay As Part Of Your Personal Injury Claim

 There are three primary types of salary compensation you can claim following an accident in the UK:

-1. Past pay loss up to the date of settlement of your personal injury claim
+Past loss of pay up to the date of settlement of your personal injury claim

 Past salary compensation is the lost pay up to the date your claim settles.